FloGom/scijson/scijson_matlab/README.md

 	* contour plot projected along the rows (x) with `contoursj3D_row`
 	* contour plot projected along the columns (x) with `contoursj3D_col`

-For example the following command plot automatically the data stored in the `voltage2save` sj collection.
-The resulting graph is showed here after.
+For example the following command plot automatically the data stored in the `voltage2save` *sj collection*.
+The resulting graph is shown here after.

 ```matlab
 % plot data